 unprotected sex from a person who is infected to his or

-pregnancy.
-Men should use condoms for 3 months from
+her partner.
+Men should use condoms or abstain from sex

-Zika is spreading.
+active Zika transmission.
 Women should take sexual precautions

 for 8 weeks after diagnosis or travel.